 ES2.
+Within the study area, there are over 7,300 structures and over 30,000 people.
+Of these structures approximately 4,600 (over 63% - of which 4,300 are residential) lie within the 1% floodplain with approximately 21,000 people.
 Staten Island, specifically the area from Fort Wadsworth to Oakwood Beach was heavily impacted by Hurricane Sandy (October 29-30, 2012).
 Hurricane Sandy was one of the largest Atlantic hurricanes to reach the United States on record, and resulted in great devastation along the Atlantic coast, particularly in the New York Metropolitan Area.
-Sixty (60) New Yorkers died, including 23 in Staten Island and 14 in the study area alone.
+Fifty-three (53) New York State persons died, including 43 in New York City and 24 in Staten Island which accounts for over 45% of the total deaths due to Hurricane Sandy in the state of New York.
+Fourteen (14) of those deaths were in the study area alone.

 ES3.
 Hurricane Sandy generated record storm surges in the study area.
-During Sandy a nearby NOAA tidal gage, The Battery, New York, peaked at 12.4 feet National Geodetic Vertical Datum of 1929 (NGVD 1929), exceeding the previous record by over four feet.
-High water marks and storm tide gauges deployed by the United States Geological Survey (USGS) show that the water level in the study area, excluding wave fluctuations, peaked at approximately 13.6 ft.
-NGVD 1929.
+During Sandy a nearby NOAA tidal gage, The Battery, New York, peaked at +12.4 feet National Geodetic Vertical Datum of 1929 (NGVD29) (+11.3 feet North American Vertical Datum of 1988 (NAVD88)), exceeding the previous record by over four feet.
+High water marks and storm tide gauges deployed by the United States Geological Survey (USGS) show that the water level in the study area, excluding wave fluctuations, peaked at approximately +13.6 ft.
+NGVD29 (+12.5 NAVD88).

 ES4.
-The damage in the study area, and the loss of life during Hurricane Sandy was particularly devastating because of the unique nature of the area.
-The shorefront area along the study area contains high ground features at elevation +10 ft NGVD, along which Father Capodanno Blvd is located.
-Landward of this high ground, the terrain slopes down to much lower elevation areas where the existing communities are located, before sloping back up to high ground, effectively creating a bowl.
-Under relatively minor storm events (less than a 10-year return period), water does not crest these high ground features.
-During Hurricane Sandy, these shorefront features were completely submerged and the communities behind these areas flooded by rapidly rising, high velocity, life-threatening flood waters, in some areas to depths as great as 8 feet.
+The damage in the study area, and the loss of life during Hurricane Sandy was particularly devastating because of the bowl shaped nature of the area.
+From Father Capodanno Blvd. which runs parallel to the shorefront, at approximately elevation +10.0 ft NGVD29 (+8.9 ft.
+NAVD88), the terrain slopes down to elevations as low as +2.0 ft.NGVD29 (+0.9 ft.NAVD88) before sloping back up to high ground, creating a bowl where thousands of homes are located.
+Under relatively minor coastal storm flood events (less than a 10-year return period), water does not overtop Father Capodanno Blvd.
+During Hurricane Sandy, Father Capodanno Blvd. was overtopped and the adjacent communities were inundated by high velocity, life-threatening flood waters, in some areas to depths as great as 8 feet.